OpenFn/kit/packages/runtime-manager/README.md

 ## Demo Server

-Run `pnmpm start` to start the manager as a web service.
+Run `pnpm start` to start the manager as a web service.
 This gives a bit of an example of how the manager might be used.

 Go to `localhost:1234` to see a report on any active threads as well as the job history.